-- The Coordination Team reviews each DNR asking: - What is the impact, if any, on publicly reported data? - Is any additional information needed to document or correct the discrepancy?
-Such as: - missing patient counts, or sample months/years, - missing or incomplete CCNs, - missing start dates, or - confirmation that the survey was administered. - DNRs are reviewed with CMS. - The Coordination Team will inform the vendor of any action it must take to correct the discrepancy.
+- The Coordination Team reviews each DNR, asking - What is the impact, if any, on publicly reported data? - Is any additional information needed to document or correct the discrepancy?
+Such as - missing patient counts or sample months/years, - missing or incomplete CCNs, - missing start dates, or - confirmation that the survey was administered. - The Coordination Team will inform the vendor of any action it must take to correct the discrepancy.